Nepali Language Training Course

 We aim to enable learners to achieve proficiency in their target language, and to understand local culture, enabling them to communicate effectively.
 The center will allocate the most appropriate tutors, curricula, resources and learning opportunities for each learner.
 The center is open to members of international organizations, college students, researchers and others.

 VSN’s experienced professional tutors have a learner- centered approach.
-Tuition takes place in a comfortable, friendly and relaxed environment at times which is convenient for learners.
+Tuition takes place in a comfortable, friendly and relaxed environment at place and times which is convenient for the learners.
 VSN has its own course books and modules, enabling learners to meet short- or long-term goals.
 VSN Nepal guarantees the learner will be more confident with the new language after just a few days of lessons.

 VSN provides cultural orientation with lectures, discussions, videos, fieldwork and visits.
 The orientation course focuses on Nepali culture, history, religion, festivals, society, politics and daily life.
 Learners are advised on how to adjust to life in Nepal everything from basic shopping to complex staff management.

 Class size is generally limited to two or three in the Basic Course.
 Each learner is given equal opportunity to learn and practice.If someone has a special learning preference or difficulty, individual classes can be arranged.
 Additional Classes can be arranged for those who prefer to learn at a slower pace.

 VSN arranges accommodation with Nepali families living near to the Centre, for students wanting to experience life in a typical household.
 This provides an excellent opportunity to practice language and to get to know local culture first – hand.